Compactness of Marked Length Isospectral Sets of Birkhoff Billiard Tables: Billiards

-\begin{rema} Notice that maximal lengths correspond to orbits of minimal action when considering the generating function $h(s, s')$ as above.
-The marked length spectrum ``marks'' lengths of minimal orbits by their rotation number, which plays the role of a homotopy or homology class in the closed manifold setting. \end{rema} As we are working with a fixed domain $\Omega$, we will denote by $\M = \M(\Omega)$ the marked length isospectral set containing $\Omega$.
-More generally, one could consider the entire moduli space $\wt{\M}$ of all strictly convex billiard tables quotiented by the equivalence relation of marked length isospectrality. \begin{def1} A smooth closed curve $\Gamma$ lying in $\Omega$ is called a {caustic} if any link drawn tangent to $\Gamma$ remains tangent to $\Gamma$ after an elastic reflection at the boundary of $\Omega$.
+\begin{def1} A smooth, convex, closed curve $\Gamma$ lying in $\Omega$ is called a {caustic}\footnote{Caustics can be defined much more generally and need not be closed nor convex.
+For example, confocal hyperbolas are caustics in an elliptical billiard table.
+In this paper, however, we will focus exclusively on closed convex caustics.} if any link drawn tangent to $\Gamma$ remains tangent to $\Gamma$ after an elastic reflection at the boundary of $\Omega$.
 By elastic reflection, we mean that the angle of incidence equals the angle of reflection at an impact point on the boundary.
-We can map $\Gamma$ onto the total phase space $B^* \partial \Omega$ to obtain a smooth closed curve which is invariant under $\dtpm$. \end{def1}
+We can map $\Gamma$ to the total phase space $B^* \partial \Omega$ to obtain a smooth closed curve which is invariant under the billiard ball maps $\dtpm$.
+By an abuse of notation, we will denote by $\Gamma$ both the caustic itself and its corresponding invariant curve in $B^* \d \Omega$. \end{def1}

-\begin{rema} If the dynamics are integrable, these invariant curves are precisely the Lagrangian tori which foliate phase space. \end{rema}
+\begin{rema} If the dynamics are integrable (for example, in the sense of Liouville), these invariant curves are precisely the Lagrangian tori which foliate the phase space. \end{rema}

 We will denote the length of a caustic $\Gamma$ by $|\Gamma|$.
-Besides the rotation number $\omega$, we may introduce another invariant associated to a caustic:
+We define the rotation number of a \textit{caustic} $\Gamma$ (as opposed to an individual orbit) to be the rotation number of any orbit which is tangent to it; indeed, the billiard map restricted to an invariant circle (corresponding to the caustic) in $B^*\d \Omega$ is an orientation preserving homeomorphism and it was proved by Poincar\'e that every such map from a circle to itself has an invariantly defined rotation number.
+This rotation number coincides with \eqref{eq: general rotation number} and in particular, gives a rational $p/q$ for billiard orbits with winding number $p$ and period $q$.
+We will continue to denote the rotation number of a caustic by $\omega$.
+Besides the rotation number, we may introduce another invariant associated to a caustic: